 Safety during cosmetic procedures, as well as the effectiveness of the formulas, is strictly controlled by FDA – Food and Drug Administration.
 They set the rules and regulations of injecting “cosmetic dermal fillers” having based their approval on supervised clinical studies.(1) We can choose from a broad variety of options without having to worry about any serious side effects or adversities – we can freely enjoy what modern cosmetic dermatology has to offer.
 (2) Let’s take a closer look at some of the most popular FDA – approved dermal fillers.

 We can divide FDA – approved cosmetic fillers into two important categories: the fillers containing materials that are absorbed by the body over time and the fillers containing non – absorbable ingredients.
 (3) Currently, when it comes to the latter, FDA allows only one non – absorbable filler but we are going to come back to that later.
 Furthermore, some of them have adjunctive lidocaine as a safe local anesthetic to provide maximal comfort and minimal pain during the procedure.
+More on how cosmetic fillers work.

 THE ABSORBABLE DERMAL FILLERS

 Hyaluronic acid is a glycosaminoglycan (sugar) molecule which is a 100% natural component of our skin.
-It’s got an extremely high amount of binding sites so it can accumulate a truly immense volume of water in one place.
+It has an extremely high amount of binding sites so it can accumulate a truly immense volume of water in one place.
 For the same reasons, it gives the skin hydration, moisture, smoothness as well as the aforementioned volume.
 Its injections’ effects last mainly up to 9 – 12 months however they can last even longer than that before hyaluronic acid gets completely absorbed by the skin.
 (4)

 - Hyaluronic acid fillers with addittion of lidocaine: Restylane Lyft with Lidocaine, RHA 2, RHA 3, RHA 4, Revanesse Versa +, Juvederm Volbella XC, Restylane Lyft with Lidocaine, Restylane Silk, Juvederm Voluma XC, Restylane Injectable Gel, Juvederm Ultra XC, Juvederm Ultra Plus XC, Prevelle Silk, Elevess